G4S plc: Rejection of GardaWorld’s revised offer following announcement of recommended offer from Allied Universal

 Further information regarding Allied Universal’s Offer will be sent to shareholders in due course.

 This announcement can be accessed via https://www.g4s.com/investors/offer-and-possible-offer.
-The attached Circular can also be accessed via https://www.g4s.com/investors/response-to-gardaworld-offer.
+The Circular can be accessed via https://www.g4s.com/investors/response-to-gardaworld-offer and has been submitted to, and will available from, the National Storage Mechanism.

 For further enquiries, please contact: